Advisory Boards

 Martin Aubé

-Cégep de Sherbrooke, Canada (Expertise: Light pollution research)
+Cégep de Sherbrooke, Canada

 Stakeholder Innovation Board (SIB)

-The AquaPLAN SIB is appointed and steered by the SC and consists of aquatic biodiversity, light and noise pollution (LNP) and maritime industry representatives.
+AquaPLAN SIB is appointed and steered by the SC and consists of aquatic biodiversity, light and noise pollution (LNP) and maritime industry representatives.
 The SIB advises the consortium on the management of results, dissemination activities, IPR and any other innovation-related activities arising in the project.
-The SIB will 1) feed in upstream through the project (Work Packages 1-5) providing insights into current needs and 2) amplify knowledge exchange of those research outputs from the project that will be assessed as having good potential for impact, supporting IPR protection and the transfer of Key Exploitable Results (KERs).
+The SIB 1) feed in upstream through the project (Work Packages 1-5) providing insights into current needs and 2) amplify knowledge exchange of those research outputs from the project that are assessed as having good potential for impact, supporting IPR protection and the transfer of Key Exploitable Results (KERs).

 AquaPLAN advisory board